Click on any of the following links for information:

-- International students must obtain approval from the international student office located in Halliday Student Services, Room 104.
+- International students must obtain approval from the International Student Office located in Halladay Student Services, Room 104.

 - University College students must obtain approval from their success coach located in the Student Access & Success Center.

-- Honors College students must obtain approval from Dr. Eric Gruver, the Director of Honors Advising, in order to drop a course.
+- Honors College students must obtain approval from the honors advising office in order to drop a course.

 - Students with holds must clear their holds through the appropriate office.

-A drop/add form for courses to be dropped may be obtained at the Registrar’s Office, or is available online at the following website : http://www.tamuc.edu/home/registrar/pdfs/dropaddform.pdf.
+A Drop/Add Form for courses to be dropped may be obtained at the Registrar’s Office, or is available online at the following website: http://www.tamuc.edu/admissions/registrar/generalInformation/dropAdd.aspx.
 No course may be added to student schedules after the census date shown on the University Calendar, except in very special cases and then only by approval of the instructor and appropriate dean.

-Students dropping all of their courses OR enrolled only in one class must complete a withdrawal form.
+Students dropping all of their courses OR enrolled only in one class must complete a Withdrawal Form.
 Mini terms require a withdrawal form to be completed and returned to the Registrar's Office.
-Information and a withdrawal form is located at the following website: web.tamuc.edu/admissions/registrar/documents/WithdrawalForm.pdf.
+Information and a withdrawal form is located at the following website: http://www.tamuc.edu/admissions/registrar/generalInformation/withdrawal.aspx.

 Students desiring to audit a course may do so with the consent of the instructor and department head.
 Enrollment for audit courses is not until the first day of classes.
-The tuition, fees and admission requirements are the same as for credit.
+The tuition, fees and admission requirements are the same as for credit except for those age 65 and older.
 Students enrolling for a course for audit must notify the Registrar’s Office prior to completing registration for the course.
 A student may not change from credit to audit after the twelfth class day during the long session or the fourth class day in a summer term.